rosscg/godot3-lessons/README.md

-# Godot3 Lesson Plan
+# Godot 3 Lesson Plan
-A structured lesson plan for the Godot3 tutorial project [available here.](https://docs.godotengine.org/en/3.3/getting_started/step_by_step/your_first_game.html)
+A structured lesson plan for the Godot 3 tutorial project [available here.](https://docs.godotengine.org/en/3.3/getting_started/step_by_step/your_first_game.html)

 **Students will develop a working game which they will have the skills to build upon in the future.**